vramework/vramework-website/docs/overview/1-getting-started.md

 This command starts the app with the HTTP server listening on the port defined in the `src/config.ts` file.
 Once the application is running, open your browser and navigate to `http://localhost:3000/`.
 You should see the `Hello World!` message.

-To watch for changes in your files, you can run the following command to start the application:
+To watch for changes in your files, you can run the following command to start the application in development mode:

 ```bash
 yarn start:dev